 As a skateboard lover, the first thing you need to know is the basic components of a skateboard, which includes grip tape, deck, truck, wheel, bearing and bolt.
 A skateboard without grip tape is not a complete skateboard.
 Although it doesn't get the same amount of attention as the deck, the bearings and the wheels, grip tape is one of the most crucial elements of any skateboard.
 Whether you are a beginner or a pro to the electric skateboards, you must know how important the grip tape is.

 What is grip tape?

 Grip tape comes as rough sheets similar to adhesive-backed sandpaper.
-The grade and size of grit vary by company and manufacture method.
+The grade and size of grit varies by company and manufacture method.
 Some grip tape companies use silicon carbide - a very hard material that stays sharp for a good long time.
-Other companies use aluminium oxide, which is cheaper but loses its edge and stickiness quickly.
+Other companies use aluminum oxide, which is cheaper but looses its edge and stickiness quickly.
 Some black grip tape and most colored grip tape are made with this cheaper material.
-Usually, if you want colored grip tape, the tradeoff is that the board won't stick to your feet as well.
+Usually, if you want colored grip tape, the trade off is that the board won't stick to your feet as well.

 What are the functions of grip tape?

 - Controlling the skateboard while making tricks.Regardless of what style you're skating, grip tape is a must if you want to stay on your board.
 The purpose it serves is for the feet to grip on the board in order to make tricks like Ollie, flip and a variety of others.
 If you try to make a trick even the basic Ollie, it is not easy without a grip tape.
 It gives you control of the board even if you just roll around.
 It takes a lot of courage and endeavors to do the stunts.
 If you don’t have the best grip tape, it may result in a blunder.